 Another city, another city guide!
 After our last trip to Copenhagen, I couldn’t wait for Amsterdam.
 I’d heard so many good things, and it certainly didn’t disappoint.
 I’d been told of the winding canals, and cute side streets, which were indeed beautiful, if not slightly difficult to navigate through and find your bearings.
 I definitely had my google maps out a fair few times, taking a 90° turn or two before the arrow was facing in the right direction; yes, I may of looked crazy.
 I must say, Amsterdam was a lot bigger than I expected, and it seemed the ‘must see’ places and food spots were often spread fairly sporadically around the city.
 So, apart from writing this blog post to allow me to reminisce over my travels, I thought a guide would be handy to help navigate you through the city if you ever wish to visit, or of course, return.
 Be expecting some coffee spots; because if you don’t know already, I’m pretty much a professional at seeking out those vibey, industrial, independent style coffee shops, as well as shopping areas, great districts of the city, and a few food hit spots.
-There’s so much to share that well, one blog post just wasn’t enough; so read on for all the inspo on food spots, coffee shops, and must eats, and await my next post with all the ‘to dos’!
+There’s so much to share, so read on for all the inspo on food spots, coffee shops, and must eats, as well as some ‘to dos’!

 Let’s start with coffee, because as the motto goes, ‘but first, coffee’….